fbpx

 WEDNESDAYS | 6:15-7:15 p.m.

 In addition to the noontime experience, Calvary offers Dialogue: The Lenten Preaching Series Podcast, recorded live at Calvary Episcopal Church, Memphis, each Wednesday.
 You are invited to these live podcast recordings with our guests each Wednesday evening.
-Attendees also will have the opportunity for a Q & A session with our speaker following the podcast recording.
+Attendees will also have the opportunity to participate in a Q&A session with our speaker following the podcast recording.

 Please join us for Wednesday dinners during Lent in the Mural Room.
 Each week, the StickEm food truck will be outside Calvary with delicious food for sale.
 See their menu and prices here.
 They also offer child prices of $10 for two kabobs and a side.
 As always, you are welcome to bring your own food from home or another venue.
 We will have our usual coffee, tea, and water set up for everyone.